Call: 2001

 R (Walker) v SSHD [2011] EWHC 2473 (Admin) – Test case.
 The Claimant challenged by way of Judicial Review the Secretary of State for the Home Department’s rejection of her leave to remain application on the basis that whilst made in time was missing a photograph.

 R (M) & FM v SSHD [2011] EWHC 338 (Admin);[2011] All ER (D) 53 (Mar) – Complex case concerning the SSHD’s continued detention pending deportation of a Bosnian man in circumstances where an emergency travel document was not forthcoming and the effect of that detention on his minor British Child.
 The case foreshadowed the Supreme Court’s landmark decision in ZH(Tanzania) on s55 of the Borders, Citizenship and Immigration Act 2009 which followed weeks later.
-Tony acted for the child who appeared as an interested party and successfully argued that the decision to detain was unlawful because it had failed to consider the child’s best interests.
+Tony acted s sole-counsel for the child who appeared as an interested party and successfully argued that the decision to detain was unlawful because it had failed to consider the child’s best interests.

 R (Grant) v SSHD [2011] EWHC – The Claimant argued in her Judicial Review that rule 395C of the immigration rules discriminates against divorced dependent parents who are excluded as a category within the rule.